-Trick or Treat: Woman Dressed as Beetlejuice Gets into a Halloween Week Hit & RunPosted 31 Oct 2015 by Law Office of John M. Phillips
+Trick or Treat: Woman Dressed as Beetlejuice Gets into a Halloween Week Hit & RunPosted 31 Oct 2015 by John Phillips

 A woman wearing a “Beetlejuice” Halloween costume was caught on video crashing into a parked Mercedes in Southeast Atlanta — and then taking off.
 At first, she gets out of the car to inspect the damage.
 Two costumed men, including a Ninja Turtle, showed up to help her push the car off the Mercedes.
 They then all left the scene.